Help Us Shape The Internet's Future

 These organizations represent a variety of individual users, and are wholly independent from ICANN.
 Certification simply recognizes that these groups meet ICANN's criteria for involving individual Internet users at the local or issue level in ICANN activities, and for promoting individuals' understanding of, and participation in, ICANN.
 Organizations interested in promoting individuals' informed, structured participation in ICANN efforts that effect end-users are encouraged to apply for ALS certification.
 Ultimately, the ALSs in each of the five geographic regions are expected to work together in a Regional At-Large Organization (RALO).

 • ICANN KUALA LUMPUR MEETING – ICANN's meeting in Kuala Lumpur, Malaysia 19-23 July 2004 will feature an At-Large meeting for the Asia/Australia/Pacific region, and policy discussions and workshops on such issues as implementation of internationalized domain names, and the World Summit on the Information Society.
 All are welcome.
-General meeting information is available at <http://www.icann.org/meetings/kualalumpur/>.
-Check <http://www.alac.icann.org> in the near future for information on At-Large-related events.
+General meeting information is available at <http://www.icann.org/meetings/kualalumpur/>Opens a new window.
+Check <http://www.alac.icann.org>Opens a new window in the near future for information on At-Large-related events.

 The Interim At-Large Advisory Committee